dwainetrain/minderva/README.md

 - Add Card - Test for focus, be aware of what you expect to happen
 - User Profile - Add default gender

+* - Full feature card filtering and sorting, think of larger collections!
 * ~~KEY - It should have an options to regenerate audio in the edit screen~~
 * ~~KEY - It should have a play button in the table~~
 * KEY - Reverse card study, I think this just be included as an option in the review section? -